Jayavel-S/Docker-Setup/README.md

 Open Putty or any ssh tool that you use to connect to your instance.
 Clone this repository to any directory.

-`git clone https://github.com/Jayavel-S/Homelab` and cd into the parent directory `cd Homelab`
+`git clone https://github.com/Jayavel-S/Docker-Setup` and cd into the parent directory `cd Docker-Setup`

 The script to install the latest version of docker and docker-compose is named as **install.sh**.
 Run the script with elevated privileages.